-For as long as people have been communicating, they have used stories to relate to each other, make sense of the world around them, and help them make decisions as they go through life.
-Currently, advancements in technology have people sharing a more considerable amount of information, and they are finding themselves making more decisions based on stories.
+Storytelling has been a part of communication for as long as humans have existed.
+It helps them make sense of the world and decisions as they go through life.
+Technological advancements have enhanced information sharing, with consumers making more decisions based on stories.
 As humans, we generally desire to make real and meaningful connections.
 By using good storytelling, companies and organizations can humanize themselves.
 They can also establish genuine connections with people while remaining transparent, responsive, and – above all – accessible.

 Real Quality Stories vs. Scripted Advertising Content

-Brand journalism has been around for quite some time, first establishing its roots in the franchise industry.
-According to McDonald’s Chief Marketing Officer Larry Light, mass communication no longer works because no single ad tells an entire company’s brand story.
+Brand journalism has existed for quite some time, first establishing its roots in the franchise industry.
+McDonald’s Chief Marketing Officer Larry Light says mass communication no longer works.
+This is because no single ad tells an entire company’s brand story.

 Why do we need brand journalism?

 Before the internet, companies could only rely on hiring PR agencies to create newsworthy content to distribute to media professionals.
-Nowadays, they have the added option of bypassing publications and PR firms completely and publishing their articles using their own blogs, online reports, websites, email, and social media instead.
-In this way, companies now have the ability to communicate directly with their customers and other audiences using journalism-style storytelling.
+Nowadays companies can bypass publications and PR firms completely and publish content on blogs, online reports, websites, email, and social media.
+As such, companies can now communicate directly with their customers and other audiences using journalism-style storytelling.

-While companies can create their own content, it is still advisable to seek insight and advice from PR experts and journalists to know precisely how to create quality newsworthy content.
-PR agencies like Pressfarm help startups to create quality content that will make a journalist’s head turn.
-We are skilled at creating everything from email pitches to press releases, guest posts, and press kits.
+However, it is still important to seek insight and advice from PR experts and journalists to know precisely how to create quality newsworthy content.
+PR agencies like Pressfarm help startups create quality content that captures the attention of journalists.
+We are skilled at developing email pitches, press releases, guest posts, press kits, and many more types of content.

 Along with creating content, Pressfarm helps you to put this content in front of your target audience.
 For starters, we provide access to over 1 million media contacts through our media database.
-Moreover, our account executive will create a personalized media list that fits your brand so that you can connect with the best journalists in your niche to help you tell your brand story.
+Moreover, our account executive will create a personalized media list that fits your brand.
+This list helps you to connect with the best journalists in your niche and tell your brand story.
 Overall, our team of experts will boost your online visibility by helping your brand feature in relevant search results across different search engines.

 How to use brand journalism for marketing